Remote Sensing & Geophysics

 To understand the behaviour of EM radiation and its utility in remote sensing systems

-To understand the basic principles of sound propagation in ocean waters and at the sediment/water interface.
+To understand the fundamentals of acoustic propagation in ocean waters and near surface sediments.

 Teaching and Learning Strategy

 At present, set to being optional (subject to Covid-19 restrictions at the time of running the event)

 Leads to assessments "Remote Sensing" and all "Acoustics" assessments.